mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-18-provision-excel-services-in-sharepoint-server-with-powershell.md

 ## The Script – Set Constants ##

-In order to run the script, some variables need to be set.
+To run the script required variables need to be set.

 ```powershell
 6 ##### Set constants